alexgenc/Vanilla-Js-50/README.md

 3- Unlimited photo viewing with infinite scroll functionality.
 All Photos are from Unsplash API.

 4- RGB Color Game.
 Pick the correct color to match a given RGB color code.
 Can select easy mode (3 possible choices) or hard mode (6 possible choices).

+5- Picture in Picture App.
+Screencast a video using Screen Capture API.

+6- Movie Seat Booking App.
+For simplicity purposes, there is only a single movie theater layout.